TV-Rename/Website/_manual/options/preferences-bulk-auto-add.md

 _Default:_ _**Un-ticked**_

+And Finally, *Force to Use Season Words from Settings only* tells the "Bulk Add" scan to just use the words entered in the preferences when it is scanning to decide whether the series has a flat structure or a 'folder by season' structure.

+_Default:_ _**Un-ticked**_

 The *Auto Add:* section comes in to play when the **Preferences>Scan Options - Additional Actions: Notify when new shows are found** option is ticked.

 The "Movie Terms:" box helps TV Rename identify "types" of video file.